Tag Archives: Bowel Incontinence

 Some other types of fecal incontinence include:

-• Flatulence Incontinence – Individual feels the sensation of a full rectum but does not have the ability to determine whether the sensation is caused by the presence of flatulence or stool
+• Flatulence Incontinence: Individual feels the sensation of a full rectum but cannot determine whether the sensation is caused by the presence of flatulence or stool

 • Muscle damage – For women, this most often occurs during childbirth.